The English phrasal verb TAKE BACK has the following meanings:

 1. Take back = To retract something you said

-(transitive) When you admit that what you said or did was wrong and you retract what you said.
-A synonym is retract, repeal, or rescind.
+(transitive) When you admit that what you said was wrong and you retract what you said.
+To Retract is to withdraw a statement or accusation as untrue or unjustified.

 - I’m sorry that I said you were stupid; I take it back.

-- Once I realized that my eyewitness testimony was incorrect, I took it back.
+- Once I had realized that my testimony was incorrect, I took it back.

 2. Take (something) back = to return something

-(transitive) When you return something because it is faulty, damaged, did not work properly or because you have finished using it.
+(transitive) When you return something because it is faulty, damaged, did not work properly, was not up to standard or because you have finished using it.

 - I took my new phone back to the store because the screen was already broken when I opened the box.